bifurcationkit/BifurcationKit.jl/docs/src/tutorials3.md

 ## Continuation of periodic orbits (Poincaré Shooting)

-!!! compat "Experimental"
-    This computation of periodic orbits via Poincaré shooting is still experimenntal and not tested as much as the Standard shooting.

 We now turn to another Shooting method, namely the Poincaré one.
 We can provide this method thanks to the unique functionalities of `DifferentialEquations.jl`.
 More information is provided at [`PoincareShootingProblem`](@ref) and [Periodic orbits based on the shooting method](@ref) but basically, it is a shooting method between Poincaré sections $\Sigma_i$ (along the orbit) defined by hyperplanes.
 As a consequence, the dimension of the unknowns is $M_{sh}(N-1)$ where $N$ is the dimension of the phase space.
 Indeed, each time slice lives in an hyperplane $\Sigma_i$.
 Additionally, the period $T$ is not an unknown of the method but rather a by-product.
 However, the method requires the time stepper to find when the flow hits an hyperplane $\Sigma_i$, something called **event detection**.